-This more powerful way involves explicitly separating the distinct roles involved in the group model building process.
-Following further experiments with group model building efforts, which are described in the subsequent sections of this paper, we have identified what we believe are five essential roles.
-The people who fulfill these roles form the basis for an effective group modeling support team:
+This more powerful way involves explicitly separating the distinct roles involved in the group model-building process.
+Following further experiments with group model building, which are described in this article, we have identified what we believe are five essential roles.
+The people who fill these roles form the basis for an effective group modeling support team:

-The facilitator: functions as group facilitator and knowledge elicitor.
-This person pays constant attention to group process, the roles of individuals in the group, and the business of drawing out knowledge and insights from the group.
-This role is the most visible of the five roles, constantly working with the group to further the model building effort.
+FACILITATOR.
+Functioning as group facilitator and knowledge elicitor, this person pays constant attention to group process, the roles of individuals in the group, and the business of drawing out knowledge and insights from the group.
+This role is the most visible of the five roles as the facilitator constantly works with the group to further the model-building effort.

-The modeler/reflector: focuses not at all on group process but rather on the model that is being explicitly (and sometimes implicitly) formulated by the facilitator and the group.
+MODELER/REFLECTOR.
+This person focuses not at all on group process but rather on the model that is being explicitly (and sometimes implicitly) formulated by research and teaching interests include the management of information technology.
+His publications include Introduction to Computer Simulation: A System Dynamics Approach and Government Information Management.

+Richardson and Andersen: Teamwork in Group Model Building 115 the facilitator and the group.
 The modeler/reflector serves both the facilitator and the group.
-This person thinks and sketches on his or her own, reflects information back to the group, restructures formulations, exposes unstated assumptions that need to be explicit, and, in general, serves to crystallize important aspects of structure and behavior.
+He thinks and sketches independently, reflects information back to the group, restructures formulations, exposes unstated assumptions that need to be explicit, and in general serves to crystallize important aspects of structure and behavior.
 Both the facilitator and the modeler/reflector in our experiments have been experienced system dynamics modelers.

-The process coach: a person who focuses not at all on content but rather on the dynamics of individuals and subgroups within the group.
-It has been both useful and annoying that our process coach is not a system dynamics modeler; such a person can observe unwanted impacts of jargon in word and icon missed by people closer to the field.
+PROCESS COACH.
+This person focuses not at all on content but rather on the dynamics of individuals and subgroups within the group.
+It has been both useful and annoying that our process coach is not a system dynamics modeler; such a person can observe unwanted effects of jargon in word and icon missed by people closer to the field.
 The process coach in our experiments has tended to serve the facilitator; his efforts have been largely invisible to the client group.

-The recorder: strives to write down or sketch the important parts of the group proceedings.
-Together with the notes of the modeler/reflector and the transparencies or notes of the facilitator, the text and drawings made by the recorder should allow a reconstruction of the thinking of the group.
+RECORDER.
+Writing down or sketching the important parts of the group proceedings is the task of this person.
+Together with the notes of the modeler/reflector and the transparencies or notes of the facilitator, the notes and drawings made by the recorder should allow a reconstruction of the thinking of the group.
 This person must be experienced enough as a modeler to know what to record and what to ignore.

-The gatekeeper: a person within, or related to, the client group who carries internal responsibility for the project, usually initiates it, helps frame the problem, identifies the appropriate participants, works with the modeling support team to structure the sessions, and participates as a member of the group.
-The gatekeeper is an advocate in two directions: within the client organization he or she speaks for the modeling process, and with the modeling support team he or she speaks for the client group and the problem.
-The locus of the gatekeeper in the client organization will significantly influence the process and the impact of the results.
+CATEKEPER.
+This role is filled by a person within, or related to, the client group who carries internal responsibility for the project, usually initiates it, helps frame the problem, identifies the appropriate participants, works with the modeling support team to structure the sessions, and participates as a member of the group.
+Aware of system dynamics literature and practice but not necessarily a modeler, the gatekeeper is an advocate in two directions: within the client organization she speaks for the modeling process, and within the modeling support team she speaks for the client group and the problem.
+The locus of the gatekeeper in the client organization will significantly influence the process and the results.

-We hypothesize that some of these five roles may be combined, or distributed among the consultants and the clients in a group model building project, but that all five roles or functions must be present for effective group support.
+We hypothesize that some of these five roles may be combined, or distributed among the consultants and the clients in a group model-building project, but that all five roles or functions must be present for effective group support.
 We further hypothesize that group modeling efforts can be significantly accelerated by explicitly recognizing the five roles and deliberately assigning them to different skilled practitioners.
+The following cases illustrate the use of the five roles and begin a process of testing their value in group model building.

-The Cases
+The cases

-Foster care.
+Foster care